 Because portable devices shine straight into your eyes and we often hold them quite close to our face, they are the most likely to cause a disrupted body clock.
 The human body clock is so sensitive to blue light that it has been shown to impact the circadian rhythm of people who are otherwise completely blind.

 How does blue light effect you in other ways?

 Although your circadian rhythm is mainly associated with sleep, recent research has shown that it actually plays a role in other regulatory functions in the body.
 Changes to our circadian rhythm can influence organ functions and impair thinking, as well as making it difficult to get to sleep.
 Some studies have linked circadian disruption to depression, obesity, diabetes and even cancer.

 Additionally, blue light tends to flicker more than other colours due to its high energy wavelength.
 This flickering causes the eye strain you may have experienced when working at a computer all day.
 As well as hurting your eyes, the flicking is said to cause headaches and fatigue.

 How do blue light blocking glasses work?

 Blue light blocking glasses, as the name suggests, filter out the blue light that can disrupt your body clock.
 It’s best to wear them in the evening and night, or from sundown.
 You can use them if you are working late at the office or just at home watching TV.
 They are non-prescription, however, you can get them in a prescription version if you wear glasses.
-There are plenty of styles available.
+We recommended Blue Block Light.
 Buy some stylish blue light blocking glasses here.

 Blue light blocking glasses can also be helpful for people who travel a lot and want to minimise the effects of jetlag.